 You may purchase IPERS service credit for other U.S. public employment.
-This employment can be as a public employee in another state or the federal government comparable to IPERS-covered employment or public employment within Iowa that was not IPERS-covered.
+This employment can be as a public employee in another state or the federal government comparable to IPERS-covered employment or public employment within Iowa that was not covered by IPERS.